daypunk/punkdoku/README.md

 # Run locally
 go run ./cmd/punkdoku

-# Build
+# Build binary
 go build -o punkdoku ./cmd/punkdoku
 ```

-Built for modern terminals with Unicode support.
-Works best with monospace fonts and true color support.

-This project is licensed under the MIT License.
-Please credit the original source when reusing.
+Requires Go 1.23+ and works best with terminals that support Unicode and true color.

+## License

+MIT License - feel free to use and modify as needed.